ftonneau/shadow.kak/README.md

-The second line specifies colorization for buffer regions we call "code": after the opening and closing regexes, we specify **nofirst** and **nolast** to exclude the first and last lines of each region, as these will be colorized separately via 'shadow-decorate`.
+The second line specifies colorization for buffer regions we call "code": after the opening and closing regexes, we specify **nofirst** and **nolast** to exclude the first and last lines of each region, as these will be colorized separately via `shadow-decorate`.
 The next argument is our chosen face for the regions, "default,rgb:c9c9c9" (a gray background).

 The third line specifies colorization for buffer regions we call "note": after